Sadegh Khalkhali: Later years and death

 Khalkhali retired to Qom, where he taught Islamic seminarians.

 He died in 2003, at the age of 77, of cancer and heart disease.
 At the time of his death, the speaker of Parliament, Mehdi Karoubi, praised the judge's performance in the early days of the revolution.

 Personal life

-Khalkhali was married and had a son and two daughters.
-His daughter, Fatemeh Sadeqi, though born in a restrictive Islamic environment, has attended university, attained PhD and is now known for her secular views.
-She was the author of "Why We Say No to Forced Hijab" – a widely circulated 2008 essay.
+Khalkhali was married and had a son and two daughters, his son Mohammad Givi-Khalkhali briefly served as the family's spokesman during Khalkhali's declining health, but generally lives a private life.

+One of his daughters, Fatemeh Sadeqi, though born in a restrictive Islamic environment, attended university, where she graduated with a PhD, and is now known for her reformist views as a professor, publishing articles such as "Why we say No to mandatory Hijab?"

+Though largely secular, when he was accused of theft, she defended her father's legacy: "My father wasn't a thief.
+He didn’t have any hidden wealth.
+My father ordered the execution of Hoveyda.
+He went to Kurdistan.
+All of this happened, but he didn't steal."
+When asked about her personal feelings, she said: "Is there anyone who doesn't love their parents?"